 By connecting early stage entrepreneurs in the same related business sector, this initiative will address the education and mentoring needs of program participants with a customized model over the program’s nine-month period from October 2017 through June 2018.

-Applications are currently being accepted now through August 25 for the program beginning in Fall 2017.
-For any questions, or to request an application, please contact Sam Nasser at ICIC: (617) 238-3013 or via email firstname.lastname@example.org.
+Applications for the program beginning in Fall 2018 will be available in early 2018.
+For any questions, or to place yourself on a waiting list for an application, please contact Matt Camp at ICIC: (617) 238-3014 or via email firstname.lastname@example.org

 Cultivate Small Business aims to empower women, immigrant and minority entrepreneurs in food-related industries and to give them the building blocks to be successful business owners.
 For applicant criteria and additional program details, please click here.